taneishi/HTML-SDF-Viewer/README.md

 of the layout and usually fixes things.
 It's crude, but seems to work.
 I am trying to find out why this happens in order to fix it.

-There are some relevant files in the TestData directory of the download if you want to try it on public data.
+There are some relevant files in the data directory of the download if you want to try it on public data.

+## Environment

+- jQuery-3.6.0
+- D3.js-v6
+- Firefox-86.0

+## Copyright

-Copyright David Cosgrove, CozChemIx Limited, 2017. david@cozchemix.co.uk
+Copyright David Cosgrove, CozChemIx Limited, 2017.

 Copyright Kei Taneishi, 2019-2021.

-Licensed under the BSD license - see license.txt for details.
+Licensed under the BSD license - see LICENSE for details.